Charlie Chaplin's bowler and cane to hit auction block

 The waddling and bumbling Little Tramp character propelled Chaplin to global fame.
 The character, which Hollywood legend says was created by accident on a rainy day at Keystone Studio, first appeared in 1914's "Kid Auto Races at Venice" and lastly in 1936's "Modern Times."

-Chaplin's hat and cane are the highlights of an auction of popular culture artifacts including a saxophone that belonged to jazz pioneer Charlie Parker ($22,000-$26,000) and a handwritten letter from John Lennon in which The Beatle sketched himself and wife Yoko Ono nude ($18,000-$22,000).
+Chaplin's hat and cane are the highlights of an auction of popular culture artifacts including a saxophone that belonged to jazz pioneer Charlie Parker and a handwritten letter from John Lennon in which The Beatle sketched himself and wife Yoko Ono nude.

 (Reporting By Eric Kelsey, editing by Jill Serjeant)